outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

    Extension Packs is optional.
 However, if you choose to install, then make sure it has the same version as the Base Package.

    Similar to the Base, Package, Extension Packs also presents as kernel modules on host OS, like _vboxnetadp_ and _vboxnetflt_.
-5. Oracle VM VirtualBox Guest Additions
+5. Oracle VM VirtualBox GuestAdditions

    Package to be installed _inside_ the guest OS that optimizes performance and usability, like mouse pointer integration, shared folders, shared clipboard, seamless windows, time synchroniation with host OS etc.

-   Guest Additions also serve as kernel modules but in guest OS, like _vboxsf_, _vboxvideo_, and _vboxguest_.
+   GuestAdditions also serve as kernel modules but in guest OS, like _vboxsf_, _vboxvideo_, and _vboxguest_.
 6. Make sure relevant versions match.
-   1. Versions of Base Package, Extension Packs and Guest Additions must match.
+   1. VirtualBox.
+Versions of Base Package, Extension Packs and GuestAdditions must match.
-   2. Kernel modules are built against the _current_ kernel.
+   2. Guest OS.
+Kernel modules are built against the _current_ kernel.
 When VirtualBox is upgraded, kernel modules on host OS is re-built automatically.
-However, if guest OS kernel is changed, we should re-built the guest kernel modules manually.
+However, if guest OS kernel is changed, we should re-build the guest kernel modules manually (i.e. GuestAdditions).
-   3. Kernel version of guest OS matches that of _kernel-headers_ and _kernel-devel_.

-# Installation
+# Installation #

 1. VirtualBox depends on QT as GUI.
 But I would like a XFCE4 desktop without any QT packages.
 QT related USE flags are disabled in Gentoo *make.conf*.